Swimming (Mac Miller album)

 Swimming is the fifth studio album by American rapper Mac Miller.
 It was released on August 3, 2018 by REMember Music and Warner Bros.
 Records.
-Production on the album was handled by Miller himself, as well as Jon Brion, Dev Hynes, J. Cole, ID Labs, Dâm-Funk, DJ Dahi, Tae Beast, Flying Lotus, and Cardo, among others.
+Miller produced the album himself, with Jon Brion, Dev Hynes, J. Cole, ID Labs, Dâm-Funk, DJ Dahi, Tae Beast, Flying Lotus, and Cardo, among others.
 The album has no credited features, but contains vocal contributions from Dâm-Funk, Dev Hynes, Snoop Dogg, Syd, Thundercat, and JID.
 Miller died on September 7, 2018, making Swimming his final album to be released during his lifetime.

 Swimming was supported by three singles: "Small Worlds", "Self Care", and "What's the Use?".
 The album received generally positive reviews from critics and debuted at number three on the US Billboard 200.
 It was nominated for Best Rap Album at the 2019 Grammy Awards.

 Background

-Miller began work on Swimming in 2016.
+Mac Miller began work on Swimming in 2016.
 He announced the album through social media on July 12, 2018, alongside its release date.